MaitreeVaria/hemorrhoids-chatbot/README.md

 - `faiss_index/`: persisted vectorstore (generated)
 - `test_data/` and `test_results/`: inputs and outputs for evaluation
 - `integrations/supabase_utils.py`: optional patient context integration

----

-## Images & Presentation
-Place images in `images/`:
-- `architecture.png`
-- `results-summary.png`
-- `pass-rates.png`
-- `red-flags-vs-misses.png`

-Add your presentation link at the top by replacing `link-to-presentation` (host on Google Drive, GitHub Releases, or any public URL).

----

 ## Notes
 - We previously explored LoRA fine-tuning but did not use it in this repo; the `lora_finetune/` folder has been removed to keep the project focused on RAG with Claude and Med42-8B comparisons.